aki567/damn-easy-flooder/README.md

 damn-easy-flooder
 =================

-Really simple flooder made in Python, back in 2013
+Really simple floder made in Python, back in 2013
 Not sure about any incoming updates.